Introduction to APA Citation Style (September 26, October 14, November 6, & November 19)

 This workshop will introduce participants to the general rules for citing materials and writing papers using APA style.
 Hands-on activities will provide practice in writing citations and formatting.
 Computers are provided, however, feel free to bring your laptop.

-Managing Your Research: Zotero, Mendeley, & EndNote (January 30 and February 19)
+Managing Your Research: Zotero, Mendeley, & EndNote (October 3 & November 18)

 Zotero, Mendeley, and Endnote are tools used to gather, organize, and analyze information resources for your research.
 Create a database of articles/references, cite resources as you write, work with/annotate pdfs, collaborate with others, and more.
 This session introduces you to these three possibilities.

-Finding Articles with Databases & Google Scholar (January 28 and February 26)
+Finding Articles with Databases & Google Scholar (October 1 & November 18)